cr/pyRFExplorer/README.md

 ## Usage

-Connect the RX Eplorer via USB, set it to spectrum analyser mode, edit the main rfe.py script to use the proper tty device, and run ./rfe.py
+Connect the RX Explorer via USB, set it to spectrum analyser mode, edit the main rfe.py script to use the proper tty device for your system, and run ./rfe.py